Q: Can I volunteer for jury service or send someone in my place if I am unable serve?

 Q: What happens when I report for jury duty?

 Q: I got a jury summons in the mail.
 What do I do?

 Q: I've heard that there's a lot of "hurry up and wait" involved with jury duty.
-What can I do to make the service a little more bearable?
+What can I do while I'm waiting?